Choor Singh: Judicial career

 On 11 July 1960, Choor Singh became a district judge.
 In that year, he also published a book called Gaming in Malaya on the Common Gaming Houses Ordinances of the Federation of Malaya and Singapore.
 On 28 August 1963, he was appointed a judge of the Supreme Court.

 During Singh's 17-year career on the bench, 105 of his judgments were reported in the law reports.
 Particularly noted for his criminal judgments, he was known as "the Hanging Judge" for handing down a large number of capital sentences.
 He was the first judge in Singapore to impose the death penalty on a woman, Mimi Wong, a cabaret singer who murdered her Japanese lover's wife in 1970.
 Her husband Sim Woh Kum was also executed for helping Wong to kill the woman.
 In a 1996 interview with The Straits Times, he said: "I'm satisfied that I've made no mistake and that I've done my duty according to the law."
 All the five judgments he wrote as a member of the Court of Criminal Appeal were upheld by the Privy Council, then Singapore's highest appellate court.
 Other cases like the Gold Bars triple murders, the Lee Kim Lai murder case and Pulau Ubin murder were also heard by Singh, who, in all three cases, also found the defendants guilty and sentenced them to death.
+Aside from this, Singh also heard the 1975 case of Sim Joo Keow, who was convicted of the manslaughter and dismemberment of her sister-in-law over a money matter, and sentenced her to ten years in jail.